 Nadia draws attention to presence—the energetic occupation of space.
 She questions the ways in which she was taught to inhabit the world, as a woman, as an artist, a daughter, and a mother.
 Just as readily as these roles attempt to structure our perspective and sense of value, her work criticizes exactly such expectations by providing an alternate language of expression, one in which she creates forms with as much consideration as one chooses their words.

-This year, she will be a 2022 Visiting Artist at the Gibbes Museum of Art, a program that features eight artists annually whose work contributes to a new understanding of art in the American South.
-In February 2022, photos of five of her pieces were featured in the magazine Art Seen, from the Curator's Salon and she was among the residents of Studio Union who showed their art work at REDUX, a contemporary art center in Charleston.
-Nadia was selected as an “Emerging Artist” at Artisphere, an annual art festival in Greenville, SC in May 2022 and accepted at Artsfield, an annual art competition, in Lake City, in April 2022.
-In Charleston, her work is now in view at the gallery of the Vendue Hotel and at The George Gallery.
+In 2022, Nadia was a visiting artist at the Gibbes Museum of Art, a program that features eight artists annually whose work contributes to a new understanding of art in the American South.
+In February, photos of five of her pieces were featured in the magazine Art Seen, from the Curator's Salon and she was part of a collective exhibition at REDUX, a contemporary art center in Charleston.
+Nadia was selected as an “Emerging Artist” at Artisphere, an annual art festival in Greenville, SC and accepted twice at Artsfield, an annual art competition, in Lake City.
+In Charleston, her work is now in view at The George Gallery.